 Raised by a leading social entrepreneur, Gonzalo was introduced to changemaking at an early age.
-He and his siblings grew up watching their mother, Ximena, founder of Casa de la Paz in Chile, seed a new generation of changemakers across business, public and citizen sectors working to improve environmental sustainability across the country.
-However, Ximena started her professional career as a successful journalist and publicist, but found herself craving a job where she could confidently create a world that she wanted her children to grow up in.
-She pivoted her career to embed environmental education as a pervasive tool for instigating a new culture of civil engagement and citizen participation in Chile post-dictatorship.
+He and his siblings grew up watching their mother, Ximena, founder of Casa de la Paz in Chile, seed a new generation of changemakers across business, public, and citizen sectors working to improve environmental sustainability across the country.
+However, Ximena started her professional career as a successful journalist and publicist but found herself craving a job where she could confidently create a world that she wanted her children to grow up in.
+She pivoted her career to embed environmental education as a pervasive tool for instigating a new culture of civic engagement and citizen participation in Chile post-dictatorship.

-Growing up, Gonzalo fondly remembers his summer vacations with his, routinely staying altogether in a small, rural Chilean village.
+Growing up, Gonzalo fondly remembers his summer vacations with his, routinely staying all together in a small, rural Chilean village.
 His mother, even on vacation, would bring her life’s work with her, inviting her children to observe and participate in her projects.
 Ximena recalls hauling art supplies for her children to design posters, inviting kids to participate in local activities she would host for the community.
 Deeply invested in the community, Gonzalo and his brother were inspired to take on their own initiative.
 One summer, when Gonzalo was 16, he and his brother organized a fundraiser in partnership with a local church to build a school for young people from disadvantaged backgrounds.
 This set Gonzalo on a lifetime of changemaking.

 When Gonzalo was 18, just entering college, Chile was hit by a public health crisis.
 Across the country was a mass cholera outbreak because of untreated water used in regional farming practices.
 Gonzalo, concerned and curious, began to read about the problem and learned about the use of hydroponics as a solution, which is a type of horticulture that depends on water, not soil.
 However, he didn’t know much about the practice.

 Gonzalo visited his university library to check out books about hydroponics and learn more about the practice.
 To his dismay, a professor had already checked out all the books and was unwilling to share them with Gonzalo.
-He was astonished by the professor’s selfish hoarding of necessary knowledge, but was determined to learn.
+He was astonished by the professor’s selfish hoarding of necessary knowledge but was determined to learn.
 Although purchasing books was expensive in Chile due to authoritarian rule, Gonzalo discovered that these scientific textbooks were cheaper and readily available in Argentina.
 Frustrated, but committed, Gonzalo luckily traveled to Argentina during a school-sponsored rugby trip and purchased books about hydroponic growing systems.

 Years later, Gonzalo found himself in a successful career as a business executive, but like his mother, felt a sense of urgency and personal responsibility to redefine his role in society.
-Instead, he aspired to bridge to private and public sector by incorporating environmental protection and sustainability as a core value of the private sector.
+Instead, he aspired to bridge to the private and public sectors by incorporating environmental protection and sustainability as a core value of the private sector.

 Gonzalo established TriCiclos in Chile, the first B-corporation in Latin America, that resignifies society's relationship with waste through systematically altering consumption and disposal patterns.
 For example, Gonzalo formalized the work of ragpickers, or individuals who collect materials and salvageable waste for resale, as this line of work positively impacts urban spaces by increasing recycling and reusing products.
 By influencing the supply chain of consumer goods from creation to consumption, Gonzalo designed a circular model for waste that engages government, education institutions, the private sector, and individuals for cultivating a culture of sustainability now in 13 countries in Latin America.
 In 2020, Gonzalo stepped into a new role, as a UN High-Level Climate Action Champion, joining a highly ambitious and global network that is paving the way to meet the objectives of the Paris Agreement and the Sustainable Development Goals.